 - 3.1.3 These courses nourish the programme structure by providing opportunities for students to acquire expertise and hone their capacities from direct experience. - a) Practicum is an integral part of the BA(SE) curriculum that bridges classroom learning and practice realities.
-Students are required to undertake a 200-hour Practicum in community-based centres and/or schools in the summer preceding their final year of study.
-They will be guided through the process by a
+Students are required to undertake a 200-hour practicum in community-based centres and/or schools.
+Students of senior-year entry have to conduct the practicum in Semester II of their final year of study.
+They

-- comprehensive practicum handbook and assigned practicum supervisors.
-It is expected that students will have the opportunities to reflect on and apply learned theories, principles, and strategies to practice in a real work setting related to special education, and deepen their understanding of effective skills in serving people with special needs. - b) The capstone Honours Project is the final piece of the study to help students pull together what they have learned in the coursework.
+- will be guided through the process by assigned practicum supervisors.
+It is expected that students will reflect on and apply learned theories, principles and strategies in a real work setting related to special education, to deepen their understanding of effective skills in serving people with special needs. - b) The capstone Honours Project is the final piece of the study to help students pull together what they have learned in the coursework.
 The first part of the Project provides students with more intensive and advanced training in research design and applications, while the second part requires students to demonstrate their ability to develop, plan, and execute a systematic enquiry/study on a specialised topic they select.
 It is designed to foster independent thinking and competence in finding solutions to significant issues in the field via individual supervision.

-3.2 University's Common Curriculum (Total: 60 cps)
+3.2 University's Common Curriculum (Total: 15 cps)

-3.2.1 Apart from Major study, students are also required to study 60 cps of other courses to fulfill the requirement of University's undergraduate common curriculum which includes General Education, Co-curricular and Service Learning, Language Enhancement, and Electives (including Second Majors and Minors).
+3.2.1 Apart from Major study, students are also required to study 15 cps of other courses to fulfill the requirement of University's undergraduate common curriculum which includes General Education, Co-curricular and Service Learning and Electives.
 It is a complement to help the programme groom its students to be capable of tackling diverse issues within and among people, organizations and communities.